zackshapiro/docs/docs/dotnet/push-notifications.md

 Setting up Push Notifications is often a source of frustration for developers.
 The process is complicated and invites problems to happen along the way.
 If you run into issues, try some of these troubleshooting tips.

-* Make sure you are using the correct Package SID and client secret, as shown in Step 3 of the [Windows 8 Push Quickstart](/tutorials/windows-8-push-tutorial).
 * Clean and build your project.
 * Check the number of recipients in your Parse Push Console.
 Does it match the expected number of recipients?
 Your push might be targeted incorrectly.
 * Open your project's `package.appxmanifest` file and make sure "Toast Capable" is set to "yes."* If your app has been released for a while, it's possible for the recipient estimate on the push composer page to be higher than the pushes sent value on the push results page.
 The push composer estimate is generated via running your push segment query over your app's installation table.
 We do not automatically delete installation objects when the users uninstall your app.
 When we try to send a push, we detect uninstalled installations and do not include them in the pushes sent value on the results page.